open/close all folders

 - Also, his sword "Flame Fossil" has a strong resemblance to Cloud's optional sword, Apocalypse.

-- Bishōnen: His status as such is lampshaded by Ultros."What a pretty little girl!
+- Bishōnen: His status as such is lampshaded by Ultros.
+It's now the page quote."What a pretty little girl!
 I do like 'em pretty!
 But look at this boy, he's even prettier!"

 - Cool Sword: It is both stylized and powerful.